tinycoder2/FindHer/README.md

 - NGO's estimate that between 12,000 and 50,000 women and children are trafficked into the country annually from neighbouring nations as a part of the sex trade.
 - Millions are trapped in a lucrative economy of forced labour, domestic slavery, and sex work.
 - Despite this, it rarely makes the news, and there is little public indignation or political resolve to put a stop to it.
-- The thought of a family member, a friend or someone else you care about going missing can be terrifying.
-This project aims to help find your loved ones using Face Recognition Technology.
+- This project aims to help find Missing People using Face Recognition Technology.
 If someone you know is missing, then,
   - Register the missing person with us.
-  - Once the background check is done and the missing person is verified, we generate a unique Face ID for the missing person using Azure's Face API.
+  - Once the background check is done and the missing person is verified, we generate a unique Face ID for the missing person using **Azure's Face API**.
   - When volunteers report a suspected missing person, we verify and generate a Face ID the same way.
-We then use Azure's Find Similar API to identify a potential match with our database of missing person Face IDs.
+We then use **Azure's Find Similar API** to identify a potential match with our database of missing person Face IDs.
   - If a match is found we will contact you.

 ##  Built With